 If you have chosen process option 1 or 2, your masterpiece will be made either by hand or printed into resin.

 If you would like to you can see this prototype before it is cast into gold.
-If you have chosen option 3, sometimes there is an option to see and try an identical chrome sample.
+If you have chosen option 3, sometimes there is an option to see and try an identical silver sample.

-Step 6: Casting and Finishing
+Step 6: Making and finishing.

 Step 7: Hallmarking